epfl-lara/stainless/core/src/sphinx/neon.rst

 of a DSL for equational reasoning.

 So far, we have only considered structurally inductive proofs.
-However, Leon is also able to verify proofs using *natural induction* -- the form of induction that is perhaps more familiar to most readers.
+However, Stainless is also able to verify proofs using *natural induction* -- the form of induction that is perhaps more familiar to most readers.
 Consider the following definition of the exponential function :math:`exp(x, y) = x^y` over integers: